- Sustainability Home

 Intro

 WM (WM.com) is North America’s leading provider of comprehensive environmental solutions.
 Previously known as Waste Management and based in Houston, Texas, WM is driven by commitments to put people first and achieve success with integrity.
-The company, through its subsidiaries, provides collection, recycling and disposal services to millions of residential, commercial, industrial, medical and municipal customers throughout the US and Canada.
+The company, through its subsidiaries, provides collection, recycling and disposal services to millions of residential, commercial, industrial, medical and municipal customers throughout the U.S. and Canada.
 With innovative infrastructure and capabilities in recycling, organics and renewable energy, WM provides environmental solutions to and collaborates with its customers in helping them pursue their sustainability goals.
-WM has the largest disposal network and collection fleet in North America, is the largest recycler of post-consumer materials and is a leader in beneficial use of landfill gas, with a growing network of renewable natural gas plants and the most landfill gas-to-electricity plants in North America.
-WM also has the largest heavy-duty natural gas truck fleet in the industry in North America.
-WM Healthcare Solutions provides collection and disposal services of regulated medical waste, as well as secure information destruction services, in the US, Canada and Western Europe.
-To learn more about WM and the company’s sustainability progress and solutions, visit Sustainability.WM.com.
+In North America, WM has the largest disposal network and collection fleet, is the largest recycler and is a leader in beneficial use of landfill gas, with a growing network of renewable natural gas plants and the most landfill gas-to-electricity plants, as well as the largest heavy-duty natural gas truck fleet in the industry.
+WM Healthcare Solutions provides collection and disposal services of regulated medical waste and secure information destruction services in the U.S., Canada and Western Europe.
+To learn more about WM and the company’s sustainability progress and solutions, visit sustainability.wm.com.

 - WM Legacy Business is defined as company data and information for historic operations and lines of business.